alex-gutev/live_cells/docs-src/docs/basics/async-cells.md

 until the next `Future` completes.

-For example accessing the value of `next` above before the first value update of `n.wait`, will result in an `UninitializedCellError`.
+For example accessing the value of `next` above before the first value update of `n.wait`, will result in an `UninitializedCellError` exception being thrown.
 This can be handled with `onError` to give an initial value to a wait cell:

 ```dart
 final waitN = n.wait.onError<UninitializedCellError>(0.cell);